 Since Jesus’ human nature was the same as ours and was tempted in every way that we are, He is able to “sympathize with our weaknesses” yet continue to be the spotless “Lamb of God who takes away the sins of the world” (John 1:29) because He is also God in the flesh!
 Amazing!

-If you were to die today and stood before God, what would you say in answer to all that you have done in your life that is against the Law of God?
+If you were to die today and stand before God, what would you say in answer to all that you have done in your life against the Law of God?
 Have you ever lied?
 Have you ever looked at someone with lust?
 Have you ever used the Lord’s name in vain?
 If so, you’re guilty before a Holy God and judgement awaits you.

 That is why Jesus Christ died on the cross – to pay the penalty for my sins and yours.
-Because only Jesus was without sin, you and I can’t stand under the judgement of God and be righteous.
-We need Jesus’ righteousness that is only available to us by grace, through faith in the Lord Jesus Christ.
+Because only Jesus was without sin, neither you or I can stand under the judgement of God and be found righteous.
+We need Jesus’ righteousness, available to us only by grace, through faith in the Lord Jesus Christ.